South Africa flag

 I'm on my way home,

 I'm sitting in the airport lounge here in Cape Town waiting for my flight to Dubai.
 The international terminal here is like a morgue, almost no one here.
 I can't believe my vacation is over already, it's seems like I just left.
 No reason for me writing but it gives me something to do while I am waiting.
 Only 37 more hours to go on my marathon journey home.
-Below is a picture from the airport here.
+Below is a pictures from the airport here.
 I couldn't take a picture of my plane because it doesn't seem to be here yet.
 My plane doesn't start boarding for another 90 minutes.

 Tim